borelg/AirM8/README.md

 sudo systemctl start grafana-server
 ```

-You can now configure Grafana. (password is admin/admin)
+You can now configure Grafana ar port 3000: http://YOUR_IP_ADDRESS:3000 (password is admin/admin)
 Start by adding the data source.
 Select Influxdb source.
 The address will be http://localhost:8086.
 The database name will be "airm8db".
 Click "Save%Test".